Getting Started with Ignite UI CLI

 The Ignite UI CLI includes a built-in MCP (Model Context Protocol) server that connects AI coding assistants - GitHub Copilot, Claude, Cursor - to live Ignite UI component documentation and API references.
 Once configured, your AI assistant can query component APIs, retrieve setup guides, and generate accurate Ignite UI for Angular code without switching context.

-If your project was created with ig new, the VS Code MCP configuration is already generated in .vscode/mcp.json during scaffolding, and the Ignite UI for Angular Agent Skills are copied to .claude/skills/.
-If you are working with an existing project that is missing either or both of these, run ig ai-config from the project root to set up both the MCP configuration and the skills in one step.
+If your project was created with ig new, the MCP configuration and Agent Skills are already generated during scaffolding.
+If you are working with an existing project, run ig ai-config from the project root to set up MCP servers, skill files, and instruction files in one step:

 ig ai-config